LeNPaul/full-circle/_posts/2018-09-13-one-step-at-a-time.md

 As you start building the habit, you will associate that habit with a good feeling, and you will be motivated to stick to your habit and to achieve more.
 Hopefully, by then, it’ll start to feel weird if you don’t achieve your habit.

-Slowly, you start to build up the habit even more, and set more and more ambitious goals.
+Slowly, you start to build up the habit even more, and set more ambitious goals.
 Before you know it, you’ll be running marathons.
 And losing weight.

-Start small, and build your way up.
+Start small, and build your way up, *one step at a time*.